-- DMCC Tradeflow, a fully digital registry for the possession and ownership of commodities stored in UAE-based facilities, registered over 164,000 Islamic finance transactions in 2023, reaching a total value AED 1.91 trillion (USD 445 billion), a 17% increase over 2022. - 144 kilos of gold were tokenized using Tradeflow warrants in 2023. - DMCC Tradeflow was launched in 2012 to address a gap in the regional trade finance market and has witnessed a substantial year-on-year increase in transactions, driving the platform's expansion. - DMCC Tradeflow now provides a range of online services specifically designed to facilitate collateral financing, jewellery financing, and provide Islamic finance solutions. - Through partnerships with Comtech Gold and SafeGold, DMCC Tradeflow also backs a range of tokenised gold products, providing enhanced visibility and security to the easily traded crypto asset class.
+- DMCC Tradeflow, a fully digital registry for the possession and ownership of commodities stored in UAE-based facilities, registered over 164,000 Islamic finance transactions in 2023, reaching a total value AED 1.91 trillion (USD 445 billion), a 17% increase over 2022. - 144 kilos of gold were tokenized using Tradeflow warrants in 2023. - DMCC Tradeflow was launched in 2012 to address a gap in the regional trade finance market and has witnessed a substantial year-on-year increase in transactions, driving the platform's expansion. - DMCC Tradeflow now provides a range of online services specifically designed to facilitate collateral financing, jewellery financing, and provide Islamic finance solutions. - DMCC Tradeflow also backs a range of tokenised gold products, providing enhanced visibility and security to the easily traded crypto asset class.